How to Become a Phlebotomist in Maryland

 Does Maryland require phlebotomy certification?

-While Maryland does not mandate phlebotomy certification by law, most employers prefer or require it.
-Obtaining certification, such as the Certified Phlebotomy Technician (CPT) credential, makes you a more competitive candidate and can improve your job prospects.
+While not legally required, most employers prefer or mandate certification, such as the Certified Phlebotomy Technician (CPT) credential.

 Final Thoughts